 Niels van Opstal 24-1

+Please add something on the ceiling effect i.e. you are so close to perfect health that it is very hard to improve anything.

 Abstract:

 This paper tries to find a causal relationship from wealth to health in the Netherlands using a difference in differences analysis and an analysis that focuses on negative health transitions.
 Ttreatment used for the difference in differences analysis is the sudden drop and bounce back in housing prices caused by the financial crisis.
 The treatment group consists of people who own a house and the control group consists of people who rent a house.
 This makes the net wealth of the treatment group more responsive to the change in housing prices than the net wealth of the control group.
 In the analysis that focuses on health transitions only negative health transitions are taken into account since the average health found was nearly perfect.
 This study uses self-assessed health as the health variable.
 The data used consists of 3 waves from the Dutch Household Survey.
 The study found no evidence of a significant causal effect of wealth on health in the short run.